borjasotomayor/icpc-midcentral-usa-website/_sources/info/site_requirements.rst.txt

 -  **Python**

-   The official Python 3.5 interpreter (as available on Python.org) must be installed.
-Alternative interpreters like PyPy are not acceptable.
+   The official Python 2.7 and 3.5 interpreters (as available on Python.org) must be installed.
+For Python 2.7, the Pypy interpreter may be used, as that is the one used on Kattis.

 If your site includes multiple version of a given compiler, your site-specific documentation must specify how to invoke the correct compiler.